-ADOLPH STAHL, NO. 432 MAIN STREET.
+ADOLPH STAHL NO. 432 MAIN STREET.
 JOHNSTOWN, PA.

-BEST IN THE WORLD. its wearing qualities are unsurpassed, actually outlasting two boxes of any other brand.
+ALEN GREASE BEST IN THE WORLD.
+Its wearing qualities are unsurpassed, actually outlasting two boxes of any other brand.
 Not affected by heat.
-LFGET THE GENUINE.
-FOR SALE BY DEALERS GENERALLY.
+IF GET THE GENUINE.
+FOR SALE BY DEALERS GENERALLY. - GRAND OPENING :- per yard, entirely new.
+New Lining of all the latest kind the market.
+New Embroideries.

-- GRAND OPENING :-
+BRADLEY'S MAIN STREET CASE STORE

-BRADLEY'S MAIN STREET CASE STORE.
+New things in Dress Goods, Fancy and Plain, New Styles

-New things in Dress Goods, Fancy and Plain, New Styles in Wrapper Goods, Mosburg Silk Finish Henrietta from 13c. to 16c per yard, entirely new.
-New Lining of ail the latest kinds in
+Wrapper Goods, Mosburg Silk Finish Henrietta from 13c, to 1

-New Embroideries, Laces and Trimmings.
+Laces and Trimmings.

-Full assortment of Prints, Ginghams and Muslins Full line of all the latest styles in Ladies' and Children's Shoes.
+Full assortment of Prints, Ginghams and Muslins Full line and all the latest styles in Ladies' and Children's Shoes.